 The Academy will offer kindergarten through eighth grade.
-The maximum enrollment shall be 800 students.
 The Academy will annually adopt maximum enrollment figures prior to its application and enrollment period.

 Requirements

 Section 504 of the Revised School Code states that public school academies shall neither charge tuition nor discriminate in pupil admissions policies or practices on the basis of intellectual or athletic ability, measures of achievement or aptitude, status as a handicapped person, or any other basis that would be illegal if used by a Michigan public school district.